 Just to alleviate any concerns you may have: these services are almost always completely free (they make their money by other means as I’ll explain shortly) and using them won’t have any negative impact your credit score.

-The credit scores from Equifax (formerly known as Veda) are the most widely used in Australia due to the fact that they have been operating in Australia the longest and therefore have the most comprehensive data on all of us (or so they claim).
+The credit scores from Equifax (formerly known as Veda) are the most widely used in Australia due to the fact that they have been down under the longest and therefore have the most comprehensive data on all of us (or so they claim).

 This doesn’t mean however that their information is the most reliable or most up-to-date.
 They often make mistakes and then refuse to correct them, even when provided with the appropriate documentary proof.